 Office of Admissions

-Point person for all incoming MFA students; provides in-depth information regarding financial aid, registration, housing, orientation, and important dates and deadlines.
+Undergraduate admissions counselors provide in-depth information regarding programs of study, financial aid, registration, housing, orientation, and important dates and deadlines.

 Career and Life Development